 Test of FAITH: Spiritual Journeys with Scientists, short book by Ruth Bancewicz (Paternoster)

-God in the Lab: How Science Enhances Faith, a more in-depth look at the resonances between science and Christian faith, by Ruth Bancewicz
+God in the Lab: How Science Enhances Faith, a look at the resonances between science and Christian faith, focusing on creativity, imagination, beauty, wonder and awe.

 Philosophy of Science: A Very Short Introduction Samir Okasha, (Oxford University Press).